 At the Detroit Zoo

 Common elands are the largest African species of antelope.
 Clover was born in 2007 and arrived at the Detroit Zoo in 2012.
 She was joined by Hops and her daughter, Mwenzi, in 2021.
 You can easily tell them apart by looking at their horns.
 Clover has two straight horns, Hops has one short and one long, and Mwenzi’s horns have slight curves.
 They can be found basking in the sun or grazing on grass in her African Forest habitat across from the zebras.

 Male elands are much larger than females.
 Elands are a fawn color with white, vertical stripes on their bodies.
 They turn bluish-gray with age and some even turn completely black.
 Their horns turn in corkscrew patterns.
 Hanging from their throats and neck are dewlap, which is believed to help keep them cool in the heat.
-The male has a small patch of black hair on its dewlap and on its forehead.
-The eland has a short, erect mane and a small tuft of hair on the tip of its tail that is usually black.
+Males have small patches of black hair on their dewlaps and on their foreheads.
+Elands have short, erect manes and small tufts of hair on the tip of their tails that are usually black.

 The eland is both the largest and slowest antelope in the world.